JoseAGonzalezR/Grandpa-3/README.md

 ## Projects
 ### Capstone - Cyclistic
+- Objective:
-- The objective of this analysis is to understand the differences in usage patterns between Cyclistic annual members and casual riders.
+The goal is to understand how Cyclistic's annual members and casual riders use bikes differently.
+Insights from this analysis will inform a marketing strategy aimed at converting casual riders into annual members.
-- By identifying these differences, we aim to develop targeted marketing strategies to convert casual riders into annual members, thereby increasing profitability and ensuring the company's sustained growth.
+-Key Questions:
+1. How do annual members and casual riders use Cyclistic bikes differently?
+2. Why would casual riders buy Cyclistic annual memberships?
+3. How can Cyclistic use digital media to influence casual riders to become members?

 ### Fligths 2013
 -